 - a.
 All locations within the ESQD arcs of USAR A&E missions must have an approved ESSP as required by DA Pam 385-64.
-All ESSPs submitted will use the automated ESS Software.
-The US Army Technical Center for Explosives Safety (USATCES) provides assistance developing ESSPs. - b.
-Prior to submission, technical issues associated with the ESSP should be discussed with the respective ISO, the USARC and IMCOM Safety Offices and USATCES which will expedite the ESSP approval process. - c.
+All ESSPs submitted will use the automated Explosive Safety Site Software.
+The USATCES provides assistance developing ESSPs. - b.
+Prior to submission, technical issues associated with the ESSP should be discussed with the respective ISO, the USARC and the United States Army Installation Management Command (IMCOM) Safety Offices and USATCES which will expedite the ESSP approval process. - c.
 Coordinate all ESSPs with the ISO and route through the USARC and IMCOM Safety Offices or their designees before submission to USATCES. - d.
 Upon approval of an ESSP by DDESB and USATCES, the Explosives Safety Representative will ensure a copy of the approved ESSP is sent to the ISO and Installation Master Planning.
-The ISO will maintain a copy of the ESSP.
+The ISO will maintain a copy of the ESSP. - e.

-- e.
 Conduct every A&E operation using an SOP that complies with DA Pam 385-10.
 The SOP will reflect explosives limits authorized for safe and efficient A&E operations, but in many cases will be less but never more than the maximum permitted by ESSPs and explosives licenses. - f.
-For USAR Explosives Safety Site Plan Flowchart refer to Appendix G.
+For USAR Explosives Safety Site Plan Flowchart refer to appendix G.